 Dr Timothy Cooper

 My scholarship explores the environmental history of modern Britain as lived experience.
 I am particularly interested in popular understandings of nature and of environmental change that stand outside the elite discourses and expert-driven scientific contexts that still dominate in many studies of environmental policy and politics even within environmental history itself.
-Much of my work uses oral history and/or personal testimonies to explore environmental change and activism 'from below'; perspectives which offer complex and contradictory accounts of changing natures and challenge us to rethink simplistically pessimistic accounts of environmental decay or excessively optimistic notions of a growth in environmental consciousness.
+Much of my work uses oral history and/or personal testimonies to explore environmental change and activism 'from below'.
+I am currently working with the poet Ella Frears on a University of Exeter Arts and Culture Creative Fellowship exploring creative interventions using this kind of material.

 My current research follows two main intersecting pathways: